 Hey Super Great Riverside People,

 It is time for another Family Worship Service.
-Which means Sunday April 14, 2019 we will all be waving our palm branches together.
-It also means that the nursery will be open, and after the singing portion of the service the preschool room will also be open, if you feel like you need it.
-This is an opportunity to share with your children something that is extremely important to you.
+Which means there WILL be nursery but no RiverKids, Sunday January 1st.
+We just want to remind you that this isn’t a time for you to sleep in and stay home.
+It’s an opportunity to share with your children something that is extremely important to you.
 We don’t go to church just to hang out with people we like, and listen to music.
 We go to church to worship God.
 To give him the freely offered praise of His people.
 Psalm 22 says, “You are holy, You who are enthroned upon the praises of Israel” Our praises are his throne.